Spain · tool

 Tortilla Española

-A thick omelet made with eggs, potatoes, and often onion, cooked slowly to achieve a creamy interior.
-It's a staple served as a tapa, a light meal, or a sandwich filling.
+A thick omelet made with eggs, potatoes, and often onion, cooked slowly until golden.
+It's a staple in tapas bars and can be enjoyed hot or cold.

 Where locals eat — best neighborhoods